BIATeam/BIADocs/docs/10-Introduction/30-TryIt/70-CustomizeYourCRUD.md

 How the table uses this config

 - The feature table component (e.g., `MyFeatureTableComponent`) extends `CrudItemTableComponent`, which uses `this.configuration.columns` (passed from the feature's `CrudConfig`) to build the UI.
-The shared template renders a column for each `column` where `isVisibleInTable` is true and not `isHideByDefault` (unless the user or the current view toggles it).
+The shared template renders a column for each `column` based on its `tableColumnVisibility` value (unless the user or the current view toggles it).
-- To change default visible columns: edit the `isHideByDefault` flag or `isVisibleInTable` in the `myFeatureFieldsConfiguration` in the feature model.
+- To change default visible columns: edit the `tableColumnVisibility` property in the `myFeatureFieldsConfiguration` in the feature model.

 When to implement a specific renderer